This example builds a machine learning model to evaluate the radiation efficiency of patch antennas with different features.

 3. Neural network

-The next step is to set a neural network representing the approximation function.
+The next step is to set up a neural network that represents the approximation function.

-For this class of applications, the neural network is composed of:
+For this class of applications, the neural network consists of the following components:

-- The first perceptron layer has 7 inputs, 3 neurons, and a hyperbolic tangent activation function
+The first dense layer has 7 inputs, 3 neurons, and a hyperbolic tangent activation function

-- The second perceptron layer has 3 inputs, 1 neuron, and a linear activation function
+The second dense layer has 3 inputs, 1 neuron, and a linear activation function

 The unscaling layer contains the statistics of the output.